Best Of17 min read

 Windscribe

-Windscribe doesn't get enough credit.
-Honestly, it's one of the most underrated VPNs in the entire conversation.
-It's a Canadian VPN — not ideal jurisdiction-wise, since Canada is a Five Eyes member — but they operate with a strict no-logs stance and have been transparent about government requests, receiving very few and publicly disclosing them.
+Windscribe doesn't get nearly enough attention.
+It's honestly one of the most underrated VPNs out there.
+It's based in Canada — which isn't ideal because Canada is a Five Eyes member — but they operate with a strict no-logs policy and have been transparent about government requests.
+They receive very few and publicly disclose them.

-The free tier offers 10GB per month across unlimited devices, with the ability to earn more data by referring friends.
-That's genuinely useful for casual users who don't need a VPN running 24/7.
-The "Build a Plan" pricing model is also something you won't find anywhere else: you pay a $3/month base and add individual server locations at $1 each, which is clever if you only ever connect to servers in two or three countries.
+The free tier offers 10GB monthly across unlimited devices, and you can earn more data by referring friends.
+That's actually useful for casual users who don't need a VPN running 24/7.
+Plus, the "Build a Plan" pricing is something you won't see anywhere else: you pay $3/month as a base and add individual server locations at $1 each.
+If you only ever use servers in a few countries, that's clever.

 Key Features: